software-students-fall2023/3-python-package-exercise-threepeat/README.md

 ## Peer Contributions to PyDate
+Here are the steps to contribute to this package if you'd like
 1. Clone the repository to your local machine [https://github.com/software-students-fall2023/3-python-package-exercise-threepeat]
 2. To set up the virtual environment and dependencies:
   a.
 If pipenv is not installed, run ```pip install pipenv```